drtrigon/eagle-view/README.md

 # eagle-viewer-repo
-Fork and upload to this repo to generate views of eagle files.
+Fork and upload to this repo and use travis to generate views of eagle files.

 # HowTo Use
 1. fork this repo